gnif/LookingGlass/doc/install.rst

 Since B6 the host installer available on the official Looking Glass website comes with the IVSHMEM driver and will install this for you.
-If you are running an older verison of Looking Glass please refer to the documentation for your version.
+If you are running an older version of Looking Glass please refer to the documentation for your version.

 .. _host_install_service: